JoGall/jogall.github.io/_posts/2018-01-07-bye-bye-phil.md

 bigimg: /img/coutinho.jpg
 ---

 I’m not going to lie; I’m gutted about Philippe Coutinho leaving.
-Not as gutted as Suárez going, obviously, but still like 60% as much.
+Not as gutted as Suárez leaving, obviously, but still like 60% as much.

 I’ve tried calling on righteous indignation from the ‘no player is bigger than the club’ mantra; I’ve tried saying good riddance and calling him a snake; I’ve tried believing the tabloids tell us we’re going to sign Thomas Lemar, Julian Draxler, Alexis Sanchez, Leon Goretzka, Riyad Mahrez, Nabil Fekir, or Christian Pulisic (or possibly all seven) this month.
-But the only real positive seems to be that we were doomed to lose him anyway and letting him go now puts an end to the whole fiasco of endless media speculation and constant underhanded games from Barcelona, allowing the rest of the team to try and get back to the season at hand.
+But the only positive seems to be that we seemed doomed to lose him anyway and letting him go now puts an end to the whole fiasco of endless media speculation and constant underhanded games from Barcelona, allowing the rest of the team to try and get back to the season at hand.

 It’s little comfort though because there's now a big void in our attack and it needs filling immediately.
 And if getting the right player in this month seems like a big ask, then getting a new signing to fit into a new system and gel with a new set of teammates halfway through the season seems not only impossible but unfair.
 Whilst we still have plenty of strength left in the squad, such destablisation has serious potential to derail our season and cause us to miss out on Champions League qualification (and totally negate any extra millions we may have squeezed from Barca by selling mid-season).

 ------------------------------------------------------------------------

-For my own catharsis, I’m going to eulogise Phil for a couple of paragraphs before looking for a golden sky. \*Dons black suit.\* An intelligent player that could carve something out of seemingly nothing, Coutinho really honed his finishing over the last few seasons, trademarking his cut-inside-and-curl-it and achieving clinicality [^1] inside the box – in fact, I can’t off the top of my head remember him scoring a bad goal.
+For my own catharsis, let's eulogise Phil for a bit first before looking for a golden sky. \*Dons black suit.\* An intelligent player that could carve something out of seemingly nothing, Coutinho really honed his finishing over the last few seasons, trademarking his cut-inside-and-curl-it and achieving clinicality [^1] inside the box – in fact, I can’t off the top of my head remember him scoring a bad goal.
 But his development into a proper playmaker over the last two seasons has been an equal joy to behold; his ability to dictate the tempo of the game, his roaming movement and ability to open up areas of the pitch with a mazy dribble or well-placed pass.

 His deep-lying central role in the 4-0 against West Ham near the end of last season really displayed his cultivated creativity and maturity for me, and was the first time I had that spine-tingling “holy shit, we’ve got a world class player on our hands” moment (closely followed by that spine-tingling “oh shit, Spain are soon going to be calling” moment).
 It’s these attributes that have proven the difference between a frustrating draw and grasping three points on many occasions.
 I won’t go as far as to say he recaptured Gerrard’s infamous ability to pick the team up by the scruff of the neck (Phil’s always seemed more likely to go missing in the big games), but it’s certainly felt the closest we’ve came to having that back in the team since he left.